joshwatters/DOEMaterials/README.md

 This process will serve as a first step in establishing a repeatable process for myself (and anyone who wants to use it) for continued learning.
 Using the known data [materialsproject.org] as inputs, processing locally [Python], storing locally [Mongo], applying mathematical formulas and outputting in a spreadsheet [Excel] format.

 Final Thoughts
-I am focused on Mathmatical and Chemistry related formulas which will occupy my thoughts in the upcoming semester.
+I am focused on Mathematical and Chemistry related formulas which will occupy my thoughts in the upcoming semester.
 At the Department of Energy, I learned concepts that course corrected my understanding and will continue to pivot as I learn more.

 A few questions: